Documentation Index

 • Host: Enter the hostname or IP address of the Splunk server.

 • Enable HTTPS: Select this check box to communicate with the Splunk server over HTTPS (recommended).
+Also, select the Enable SSL check box in the Splunk Global Settings.
+Refer to Section 5.0: Appendix for a sample screenshot.

 When you select the Enable HTTPS option for alert integrations, the following settings are displayed and are enabled by default:

-• Host validation: The Validate host option, if selected, ensures that the host name or IP address you entered matches the host name on the server certificate, verifying that the connection is securely directed to the intended server.
+• Host validation: The Validate host option, if selected, ensures that the hostname or IP address you entered matches the hostname on the server certificate, verifying that the connection is securely directed to the intended server.

 • Validate certificate: